htpkbs/pin-check/bom.md

 # Bill of Materials (BOM)

 This is a tentative BOM.
-Keyswitches (SW1 through SW6) and header pins (just solder pads on the PCB) are not included.
+Keyswitches (SW1 through SW6) and headers (just empty solder holes on the PCB) are not included.

 | Reference | Quantity | Value | Manufacturer | Manufacturer Part No. | DigiKey Link |
 | --- | --- | --- | --- | --- | --- |